StefanRadusi/drop-it-like-is-hot/readme.md

 <br>

 ## Running locally
 First you need to install [NodeJS](https://nodejs.org/en/download/) on your local machine.
-The open a terminal and follow the next steps:
+Then open a terminal and follow the next steps:

 ```sh
 git clone https://github.com/StefanRadusi/drop-it-like-is-hot